trmilton10/Class-Roster/README.md

-This is a project I created for my Scripting and Programming class at Western Governor's University, programmed in
+This is a project I created for my Scripting and Programming class at Western Governor's University, programmed in C++

 Scenario: